 These quotes about entrepreneurs help you motivate yourself and keep going when it’s really hard.

 10 Things Entrepreneurs Can Learn from Children

 When you are new and naïve.
-You don’t know that asking questions may make others think that you are stupid.
+You don’t know that asking questions may make others think you are stupid.
 You point out the obvious and want to know why it is this way.
-When you get something that you really want you are ecstatic and bounce all around the place.
+When you get something that you really want, you are ecstatic and bounce all around the place.

 Behaving childishly is something people frown upon, but maybe we should learn instead.

 Kids take risks.
 The reason is that they don’t have all the answers yet and can’t understand how risky something might be.
 As an entrepreneur, you also don’t have all the data.
 You will never have complete certainty.